bpradeepchandra/Task/README.md

 #### Method:
  In this section, lets discuss about the method followed to achive the aim.
  - Lookup the internet to find the prometheus, alert manager and ngnix docker-compose configurations.
  - Using reference [1,2], docker compose file configuration has been setup for prometheus, alert manager.
-Some of the configurations has been updated to make it work locally like port number and some unused/unwanted configuration has been eliminated and updated the volumes to match with project structure.
+Some of the configurations has been updated to make it work locally, like port number and some unused/unwanted configuration has been eliminated and updated the volumes to match with project structure.
  - Using reference [3], docker compose has been updated with ngnix configurations.

 #### Testing & Results: